 Issue #2 -- I purchased the car from you with 9,735 miles on it and at 17,735 miles I was told the clutch needed to be replaced entirely.
 During a routine service at Nick Alexander Imports, I asked about a new squeak when releasing the clutch from a stop.
 I was told the clutch was worn out completely and would cost $4K to replace.
 I took a "driving test" with their service manager to prove I could drive a manual transmission and upon telling him this was purchased as a "Brass Hat" from your store he said that changed everything and he would talk to Mini USA.
 I also reported this issue to Mini USA on Dec.
 23, 2009 and opened a case.
 The result was that I ended up having to pay $959.10 for labor and Mini USA paid for the parts.

 My understanding is because this car was used as a "Brass Hat" that there were expectations that the clutch would be in good working order when purchased, however, the new clutch I received felt entirely different than the clutch I had after purchasing the vehicle.
 It is my belief there was serious wear on the clutch when I purchased it from your dealership and this repair should not be my obligation.
 My expectation is that your dealership will reimburse me for the bill that I have included of $959.10.
 The total reimbursement that I am expecting from South Bay Mini is $1596.32 and to be paid no later than Feb.
 15th, 2010."

-South Bay BMW Company Profile
+South Bay BMW Company Information

 - Company Name: